Guruvayoor Ambalanadayil: Plot

-Kunjunni meanwhile decides to help Vinu and tries to ruin the wedding, but an angry Vinu slaps him, leading to Kunjunni joining Anandan's side to try to stop the wedding at all cost.
-Vinu attempts to stop Anandan along with the help of his friends and younger brother, whereas Anandan tries to stop the wedding at any cost, with the help of his uncles.
-His uncles have their own agenda to create problems for Anandan's family, since they are in a direct fight with Anandan's father Sudevan.
+Kunjunni meanwhile decides to help Vinu and tries to ruin the wedding, but an angry Vinu slaps him, leading to Kunjunni joining Anandan's side to try to stop the wedding.
+Anandan tries to stop the wedding with the help of his uncles, who turns out are in a direct fight with Anandan's father Sudevan and have their own agenda to create problems.
 Meanwhile, Vinu's old friend turned enemy, Saravanan, whose marriage he had ruined unintentionally, as well as a stalker, George, who used to follow Anjali, try to stop the wedding by themselves.

-Finally, on the day of the wedding, Anandan gets closure after talking with Parvathy and her father as well as his own parents and realises that they had known about the relation of Parvathy and Vinu long ago, but they hid the truth from him, due to his anger behaviour.
-Anandan becomes very emotional after he got tricked by his own family, including Anjali.
-He also realises that the love letter sent to Parvathy was actually sent by his uncles to create a rift in the family.
-After learning the truth and realising his mistake, Anandan trashes up Saravanan, George and Kunjunni as well as his uncles and their goons and proceeds to prevent any disruption of the wedding, with Sudevan's permission.
+Finally, on the day of the wedding, Anandan gets closure after talking with Parvathy and her father as well as his own parents and realises that they had known about Parvathy and Vinu long ago, but they hid the truth from him, to protect him.
+He also realises that the anonymous love letter sent to Parvathy was sent by his own uncles to create a rift in the family.
+After learning the truth and realising his mistake, Anandan trashes up Saravanan, George and Kunjunni as well as his uncles and their goons and proceeds to prevent any disruption to the wedding.
 Finally, Vinu marries Anjali amidst all the chaos and makes peace with Parvathy.
 The story ends happily with Vinu and Anjali, as well as Anandan and Parvathy, happy together.